thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

   otherwise valid) block chain to the IBD node.
 The IBD node won't be able to identify it as non-best until the initial block download nears completion, forcing the IBD node to restart its block chain download over again from a different node.
-Bitcoin Core ships with several block chain checkpoints at various block heights selected by developers to help an IBD node detect that it is being fed an alternative block chain history---allowing the IBD node to restart
+Dash Core ships with several block chain checkpoints at various block heights selected by developers to help an IBD node detect that it is being fed an alternative block chain history---allowing the IBD node to restart